Olympus PEN-F vs Panasonic FZ1000 II

 - More modern: Reflects 3 years of technical progress since the PEN-F launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ1000 II emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ1000 II is the clear winner of the contest (11 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus PEN-F and the Panasonic FZ1000 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.